 According to an article by the Irish Times, it won’t be surprising to see Ireland following in the footsteps of countries like Canada and the U.S in the near future.
 These countries have legalized cannabis either fully or partially as medicinal or recreational drugs, or both.

-Is it legal to grow hemp in Ireland?
+Is it legal to grow hemp for CBD Oil in Ireland?

 Considering growing marijuana is illegal in Ireland, you might be wondering whether the same goes for hemp.
 The good news is, it is legal to grow hemp in Ireland.
 You can also grow other strains of cannabis as food products subject to EU regulations.
 The regulation allows growing these plants, provided their THC content does not exceed 0.2%.

 However, you still have to acquire licensing from the Department of Health.
 The different varieties of hemp that are legal to cultivate in Ireland and the rest of Europe can be found in the EU’s catalog detailing acceptable plant species.

 What is the future of CBD in Ireland?